nan-hao/inventory-service/README.md

 ```

 Notes:
-- The Docker build uses BuildKit secrets to mount your `~/.m2/settings.xml` at build time; credentials are not written into image layers.
-- If `docker compose` can't find your settings file, ensure `${HOME}/.m2/settings.xml` exists and you are using a recent Docker/Compose version with BuildKit enabled.
+- No credentials are needed for Docker builds, since the image only copies the locally built JAR.
+  Maven still needs credentials when you run `mvn` locally to resolve internal dependencies from GitHub Packages.

-Why credentials are required: the project inherits from and depends on internal artifacts published to GitHub Packages under your org.
-Maven must authenticate to download them during the Docker build.
+Why credentials are required for Maven: the project inherits from and depends on internal artifacts published to GitHub Packages under your org.
+Maven must authenticate to download them during the local build.

+### CI/CD
+- Build job: uses JDK 25 (Zulu), caches Maven, runs tests + Sonar, and uploads the built JAR as an artifact.
+- Docker job: downloads the JAR artifact and builds/pushes a runtime-only image based on `azul/zulu-openjdk:25-jre`.
+- Benefits: single Maven build per commit, smaller image, no secrets in Docker layers.

 - Parent POM: `com.recipeforcode:recipeforcode-parent`
 - Starters: `com.recipeforcode:recipeforcode-starter-observability`, `com.recipeforcode:recipeforcode-starter-openapi`